georgjz/snes-assembly-adventure-code/README.md

 This repository holds the code examples from my tutorial series [SNES Assembly Adventure](https://georgjz.github.io/snesaa01/).

 The code in this repository has been updated to work with both [bsnes+][bsnes+] and [Mesen-S][mesen-s] as well.
+Snippets have been expanded to make them actually buildable.
 Therefore, it will slightly deviate from the code examples in the articles linked above.

 **Important**: For the first 8 examples to work, you need to change Mesen-S emulation settings.
 Set "Power on state of RAM:" to "All 0s":